-16.5.3.1 How does Applicant identify at-risk enrollees who would benefit from early, proactive interventions?
-Describe applicable diseases for at-risk identification, sources of data, and any predictive analytic capabilities.
-Applicant must indicate what chronic disease management programs it has and whether those programs are provided through a contracted vendor or internal staff.
-Note: NCQA-accredited Applicants may submit reports, as an attachment, demonstrating compliance with Population Health Management Standards 1 and 2 in lieu of a response.
+16.5.3.1 How does Applicant identify at risk enrollees who would benefit from early, proactive interventions?
+Describe applicable diseases for at risk identification, sources of data, and any predictive analytic capabilities.
+Applicant must indicate what chronic disease management programs it has and whetherstaff or assigned provider and explain how HA results lead to those programs are provided through a contracted vendor or internal staff.
+Note: NCQA-accredited Applicants may submit reports, as an attachment, demonstrating compliance with Population Health Management Standards 1 and 2 in lieu of a responsereferrals.